 The Society's website offers information about Society and Branch activities as well as links to other military organisations.
 There is a Members Notices page where members can post military-related notice regarding events or research assistance, or anything military!
 Please contact the webmaster to add notices or links.

 The Society's Biennial Conference

 Another opportunity to network amongst society members at a national level, whether corresponding or branch members, is through the biennial national conferences, hosted in rotation by the regional branches.
-In recent years, conferences have been held in Adelaide, Perth, Albury-Wodonga and Melbourne.
-In 2012, the conference will be hosted by the ACT Branch in Canberra and in 2014, the Queensland Branch will host it in Maryborough.
+In recent years, conferences have been held in Maryborough in Queensland and in the ACT.

 As well as stimulating lectures from members and invited guests, conferences provide an excellent opportunity to network with members of like interests and the conference dinner features a significant key note speaker.